 Non-chlorine bleached all-cotton pads and tampons are available at many natural foods stores, some of the larger supermarket chains, and online.
 They're a bit more expensive than regular pads and tampons.
 They are disposable, so they aren't as environmentally friendly as reusable products, but they're not made using chemicals.
 However, even 100% natural cotton can contain pesticides, so if you want to be sure that the product you're buying has no chemicals, it's best to choose a brand made with organic cotton.

 Sea sponge tampons are a natural alternative to synthetic tampons that come in different sizes to absorb varying amounts of menstrual flow.
 On average they cost between $12-20 dollars (for a package of 2).
 These are not the same sponges that you might buy in a grocery store to wash dishes with.
 Sea sponges are actually harvested from the ocean floor and contain no synthetic materials.
 After harvesting them, they're naturally bleached with hydrogen peroxide however, they're not sterile.
 One sea sponge will last about 6 months, but some may not last as long.
 A menstrual sea sponge should be thrown away and replaced if you notice that it rips apart while you're inserting or removing it from your vagina.
 You should follow the instructions that come with the product.
 Before using a sea sponge tampon, you'll have to dampen it, squeeze it tightly in your hand, and then gently insert it into your vagina.
+When the sponge is dry it's surprisingly hard, but once dampened it softens up immediately.
 Once in place, it works like a tampon to absorb menstrual flow.

 A sea sponge needs to be rinsed out about every 3 hours and thoroughly cleaned, dried, and properly stored at the end of each menstrual cycle.
 Care must be taken to remove the sea sponge to avoid tearing it.
 According to the manufacturer, Jade & Pearl Inc. the Sea pearl sponge can be left in place during intercourse, but it must be removed and rinsed/cleaned thoroughly afterwards.
 Check the manufacturer's website for instructions on how to disinfect your sponge.
 As with tampons, it is possible to get toxic shock syndrome from sea sponges.